 Ever wondered just how black pudding came to be the national staple it is today?
+What IS black pudding anyway?

 Black pudding has a long history as rich as the pudding itself and has appeared in many different guises and countries across the globe.